-A workers’ compensation lawyer can help fight for your rights and ensure you are pursuing the full benefits you’re entitled to receive.
-Insurance companies often look for ways to reduce what they need to pay, even on workers’ comp claims.
+A workers’ compensation lawyer can help fight for your rights and ensure you pursue the full benefits you’re entitled to receive.
+Insurance companies often look for ways to reduce what they need to pay, even on workers’ compensation claims.
 At John Foy & Associates, we have been helping injured workers get what they deserve for more than 20 years.

 As one of the largest and most respected injury law firms in Georgia, we know what it takes to win these types of cases.
-We’ll give you a FREE consultation to discuss the details, and there is no fee to you unless we win you money in your case.
-Call (404) 400-4000 or contact us online to get started with your FREE consultation today.
+We’ll give you a free consultation to discuss the details, and there is no fee to you unless we win you money in your case.
+Call or contact us online to schedule an appointment.

 Workers’ compensation was created to provide you, as a worker, with benefits no matter what after an injury on the job.
 If the injury happened during the course of your employment, you are entitled to receive: